-Right at the centre of our approach to open distance learning are the materials that we produce.
-Following best open learning practice we try to ensure that our modules are written in a clear and straightforward style.
+At the centre of our approach to distance learning are the materials that we produce.
+Our modules are written in a clear and straightforward style.
 We break up the material into easily assimilated 'chunks' and each of these is followed by activities which help you to assess your grasp of the subject.
-You will not be faced by pages and pages of close typed dry text.
-Incorporating plenty of illustrations and wide margins for your notes you will find the printed modules easily understood and convenient to read anywhere.

 VLE (Virtual Learning Environment)

-Our area on the Blackboard contains its own messaging system, along with support areas for all our courses and for every module.
-This way we can keep you up to date on amendments, module availability, study school timetables and new readings.
-Its also easy for you to keep up with how others on your course are getting on and to share moans, groans and ideas.
-You receive a notification when we receive your assignments.
-Your grades are posted there as soon as we know them.
+Aberystwyth University uses Blackboard as its VLE, which has its own messaging system, along with support areas for all courses and modules, and their Aspire reading lists.
+This way we can keep you up to date on module amendments, availability and study school timetables.
+It is also easy for you to keep up with how others on your course are getting on and post questions to academic staff.
+We also use Blackboard for submitting assignments and distributing marks.
 The many discussion areas cover the social, administrative and educational aspects of your course.

-Every student is assigned a personal tutor who can advise, inform and be an advocate on their behalf.
+Every student is assigned a Personal Tutor at the first Residential School, who can advise, inform and support them throughout their studies.

 Whilst any tutor can initially be approached, each student on the programme is allocated a Personal Tutor for overall academic and pastoral counselling.
-The Personal Tutor will arrange periodic meetings to exchange information and provide feedback; but you should initiate contact whenever the need arises.
-The personal tutor should be informed of any problems or circumstances which could effect your studies and progress; so that as the tutor who knows most about you they will be able to contribute to discussions on your progress at exam boards, and write references.
+The Personal Tutor will contact you periodically to check on your progress; but you should initiate contact whenever the need arises.

 Hugh Owen Library